In the guide

 The Standard BS EN 16029: Ride-on motorised vehicles intended for the transportation of persons and not intended for use on public roads.
 Single-track two-wheel motor vehicles.
 Safety requirements and test methods is currently under review.
 This Standard could be taken into account when assessing whether the product complies with the Supply of Machinery (Safety) Regulations 2008.

-All vehicles that are covered by the Regulations will need to be UKCA marked and comply with the health and safety requirements outlined in the Regulations.
+All vehicles that are covered by the Regulations will need to have the CE / UKCA mark and comply with the health and safety requirements outlined in the Regulations.

 Back to topTechnical documentation